-MP: When I watched your clinic last night it was very refreshing to see someone play a Rihanna tune in a straight 4/4 groove.
-Is that part of balance for you?
+When I watched your clinic last night it was very refreshing to see Aaron Spears play a Rihanna tune in a straight 4/4 groove.
+Is that part of the balance for you?

 Aaron Spears: Absolutely.
 To be able to play music and to play the parts without too much embellishment or to have not too much that takes away from the foundation is important.
 I feel like in order to really appreciate the creativity and the flash you need to first have the foundation super solid.
 You need to have the yin and the yang to have everything work well together.

 Aaron Spears: I think so.
-I feel its also a case when to and when not to.
+I feel it’s also a case of when to and when not to.
 You’ve got to know and understand when to be expressive and explosive.
 And then also when to be the foundation and the support for everything else that’s going on.

-MP: What makes the transition to stage where you are just playing and not thinking about the notes?
+What makes the transition to the stage where you are just playing and not thinking about the notes?

 Aaron Spears: Most of the time the band will work together alone with the musical director.
 The artist will come in once we get a handle on things.
 It is added and unwanted pressure to have the artist come in on the first day when you are just learning the music or going over it for the first time.
 Sometimes we have it and it’s cool if they want to come through, but other times the pressure is that much stronger.
 When you make a mistake and the artist hears that it is kind of embarrassing and not cool.
 They usually join 2 or 3 days after we started rehearsals, sometimes even a week after we’ve been in rehearsal.

 Do you rehearse a couple of hours a day?